hapax/hapax.github.io/assets/simple-physics.md

 ## 4. Scaling<a id="sec-4" name="sec-4"></a>

-Both dimensional analysis and Fermi approximation assume the answer to a physical question can be written as a *product of powers* of some other factors:
+Both dimensional analysis and Fermi approximation assume the answer to a question can be written as a *product of powers* of some other factors:

 $$